What is a cat in heat?

 This sometimes happens in spayed cats if there are any remnants of the ovaries left behind during her spaying operation.
-This tiny portion of the ovary continues to produce hormones which trigger the estrus cycle in the cat, however she cannot become pregnant.
+This tiny portion of the ovary continues to produce hormones that trigger the estrus cycle in the cat, however, she cannot become pregnant.

 The first sign of pregnancy is pinking-up, where the nipples become pinker and slightly swollen, which occurs around the third week of pregnancy.